JanethL/SlackPrivateWelcome/README.md

 <img src= "https://assets-global.website-files.com/5c1a205a6edb848508d03ed7/5e668900e5e38939015936a9_1_SydeSnmMkbFMrpI8MB3JSA.png" width="400">

-Give your project a name and Save API Project.
+Give your project a name and **Save API Project**.

 Great!
 You’ve just saved your first project.
 Autocode automatically sets up a project scaffold to save your project as an API endpoint, but it hasn’t been deployed.

 This means your endpoints are not yet live and can’t respond to HTTP requests or events.
-To deploy your API to the cloud select Deploy API in the bottom-left of the file manager.
+To deploy your API to the cloud select **Deploy API** in the bottom-left of the file manager.

 <img src= "https://assets-global.website-files.com/5c1a205a6edb848508d03ed7/5e66891104c8aa5723a283ba_1_DJsbBEuMOuZpbNumi9bZlg.png" width="400">

+# Test Your Workflow

 Test your Slack app by joining or leaving any channel in your workspace.
 If you’ve set everything up properly you should receive a warm welcome from your Slack app.

 <img src= "https://assets-global.website-files.com/5c1a205a6edb848508d03ed7/5e6687c804c8aa12f6a27dd1_1_mvvAvsgBv-vd2kik89moiQ.png" width="400">

-# Test Your Workflow

 # Making Changes

 There are two ways to modify your application.
-The first is via our in-browser editor, [Code on Standard Library](https://code.stdlib.com/).
+The first is via our in-browser editor, [Autocode](https://Autocode.stdlib.com/).
 The second is via the [Standard Library CLI](https://github.com/stdlib/lib).

 ## via Web Browser

-Simply visit [`code.stdlib.com`](https://code.stdlib.com) and pick your project from the left sidebar.
+Simply visit [`autocode.stdlib.com`](https://autocode.stdlib.com) and pick your project from the left sidebar.
 You can easily make updates and changes this way, and deploy directly from your browser.